docker/docs/storage/storagedriver/select-storage-driver.md

 | Docker CE on CentOS | `overlay2`                                                             | `overlay`¹, `devicemapper`², `zfs`, `vfs`         |
 | Docker CE on Fedora | `overlay2`                                                             | `overlay`¹, `devicemapper`², `zfs`, `vfs`         |

-¹) The `overlay` storage driver is deprecated in Docker 18.09, and will be removed in a future release.
+¹) The `overlay` storage driver is deprecated in Docker Engine - Enterprise 18.09, and will be removed in a future release.
 It is recommended that users of the `overlay` storage driver migrate to `overlay2`.